how many calories should I eat per day to lose weight

 How many calories to eat to lose weight

-If your goal is to lose fat, you know that calories play a key role.
+If your goal is to lose fat, you know that calories play a fundamental role.

-It is through the calorie balance that you can gain, maintain or lose weight.
+It is through caloric balance that you can gain, maintain or lose weight.

-No matter how much you train, if you stay in excess calorie, your adventure in the gym will not run smoothly.
+No matter how much you train, if you continue to be in excess of calories, your adventure at the gym will not go as well as possible.

-And no, it is not because you use only theoretically healthy foods that you will lose weight.
+And no, it’s not by only eating theoretically healthy foods that you’re going to lose weight.

-In addition, the goal is not just to lose weight, but fat, and therefore, knowing the number of calories you need is even more important to achieve good results.
+Furthermore, the goal is not just to lose weight, but also fat, and therefore, knowing the number of calories you need becomes even more important to achieve good results.

 So, let's get started.